KodeGrace/Picture_Classification_CNN/README.md

 2. Keras Library
 3. Tensorflow Library

-**And I want to say thank you to dicoding.com for platform academy online**
+**And I want to say thank you to dicoding.com for online platform academy**